guide

 Start with one

 Don’t try to build all five at once.
 Set up the welcome sequence, get it sending, and watch your open rates.
 That one automation does more for a beginner than the other four combined — everything else can wait until it’s working.
+(If those opens come back low, how to improve your email open rates walks through why — automation’s consistency is one of the biggest levers.)

 Next: how to write a welcome email sequence and how to get your first 100 email subscribers.